IulianEmilTampu/qMRI_and_DL/README.md

 **Key highlights:**
 - **Tumor detection and segmentation** performance were similar across models using conventional and quantitative MR data post-contrast.
 - **Across the cohort**, relevant regions for tumor detection did not show similarities in the relaxation rate trends within and outside the tumor annotation.
-- **Single-subject analysis** reveals that there are cases where relevant regions inside and outside the annotation have similar relaxation trends.
+- **Single-subject analysis** reveals cases where relevant regions inside and outside the annotation have similar relaxation trends.

 ## Table of Contents